 Altair was born from the Medical Industry

 Altair was conceived from Varian engineers who had the vision to start a company that would braze Varian’s LINACs together because, in the ’90s, Varian desired to outsource manufacturing while focusing on their own efficiencies.
-Although Varian ultimately did not outsource their brazing, the Altair founders set up shop with a single brazing furnace, and designed their first RF Window Assembly.
+Although Varian ultimately did not outsource their brazing, the Altair founders set up shop with a single brazing furnace and designed their first RF Window Assembly.

 With the technical abilities of the ARG team coupled with our proprietary vacuum and hydrogen brazing process, we can join dissimilar and exotic materials with precision for a myriad of applications that would not be possible otherwise.
-Vacuum and hydrogen brazing is a powerful manufacturing technique that engineers and scientists can leverage to circumvent many of the challenges of miniaturization and traditional assembly design.
+Vacuum brazing and hydrogen brazing is a powerful manufacturing technique that engineers and scientists can leverage to circumvent many of the challenges of complex geometries, miniaturization and traditional assembly design.

 Security Industry X-Ray & Cargo Inspection

 The work we do for the medical industry leverages naturally into the Security X-Ray and Cargo Inspection market, which also uses X-Ray Tubes and Linear Accelerators (LINACs).
 These devices produce high energy X-Rays which are used in cargo inspection systems of baggage, semi-trucks, ship hulls and other types of cargo.

 For X-Ray Cargo Inspection, Dual-energy CT combines two advanced approaches into one technology where the object is scanned with two different X-ray energy spectra.
 It allows not only the reconstruction of 2D images of the objects in a cargo container, but can also be used to estimate the density and the effective atomic number of different objects.